MrMoelZ/mynodetemplate/README.md

 ### Good to know
 - PORT doesn't matter, it's set to 443 by the app engine(?)
+- npm start script not needed if there is an app.js or index.js

 ### deploy from local git